Science on Screen: How to Regulate a Robot?

 Pre-film presentation: New challenges lie ahead as we invite robots into our homes.
 Do we owe rights and protections to the robots?
 Who is liable if a robot injures us?
 And is there a future for privacy in a world where robots and other appliances are always listening?

 About the Speaker: BJ Ard’s research focuses on the law’s response to technological change, with particular interests in intellectual property, privacy, and e-commerce.
-He is currently a PhD Candidate at Yale Law School and Resident Fellow at the Yale Information Society Project, and this fall he will be joining the faculty at the University of Arizona.
+He is currently a Ph.D.
+Candidate at Yale Law School and Resident Fellow at the Yale Information Society Project.
+This fall he will join the faculty at the University of Arizona.

 DIRECTED BY ALEX GARLAND

 SENIORS (65+): $7